 The SOPs in Appendix A identify additional measures implemented during the completion of wild horses gathers to minimize or avoid impacts to wildlife, and other resources in addition to wild horses.
+Additionally, Section III of Appendix A documents the Agency expectations to ensure humane treatment during the gather.
 Gather corral sites and temporary holding facilities would be located in previously used sites or other disturbed areas whenever possible (such as gravel pits, or road pull outs or junctions).
 Gather areas would not be constructed near riparian areas or near infestations of noxious weeds.
 Potential trap sites or holding facilities would be inventoried for cultural resources and noxious weeds.
 If cultural resources or noxious weeds are encountered, these locations would not be utilized.

 Hair samples will be collected to re-assess genetics baseline for the wild horses in the Diamond Complex.
-Continued monitoring would be done with samples collected during future gathers (in 10-15 years).
+Continued monitoring would be done with samples collected during future gathers.
 If monitoring indicates that genetic diversity is not being adequately maintained, a long term strategy would be developed to avoid inbreeding depression and to maintain acceptable genetic diversity.
-Ongoing resources distribution data will continue to be collected.